 The best (and worst) of the rest…

-For those planning to take the laborious path from Piper… to Meddle, the two beacons to head for are A Saucerful Of Secrets (1968) and Atom Heart Mother (1970), which offer glimpses and promises of what they don’t yet have the confidence to fulfil.
+For those planning to take the laborious path from The Piper At The Gates Of Dawn to Meddle, the two beacons to head for are A Saucerful Of Secrets (1968) and Atom Heart Mother (1970), which offer glimpses and promises of what they don’t yet have the confidence to fulfil.

 Don’t get sidetracked by More, Zabriskie Point and Obscured By Clouds, soundtracks that are musical cul de sacs.
 But the Live At Pompeii film from 1972 catches the band on the brink, playing songs from Meddle and earlier gems, including Careful With That Axe Eugene.

 While The Final Cut (1983) is not a very good Floyd album, it is a very good Roger Waters album.
 And the first Floyd album without him, A Momentary Lapse Of Reason (1987), comes close to the ‘facsimile Floyd’ jibe levelled at it by Waters’s spin doctors.

 But those jibes were silenced once the new Floyd took to the stage, and the live albums The Delicate Sound Of Thunder (1988) and Pulse (1995) are hi-fi delights, while Is There Anbody Out There – The Wall Live 1980-81 also catches a vibrancy that the studio album misses.

 Floyd surprised the world in 2015, by polishing up outtakes from The Division Bell and releasing them as the mostly instrumental The Endless River, pitched as their final album.
 If that’s true, then it’s a pleasant swansong, rather than an essential one.